-The Arrangement to which this ruling applies is a "lease" of property (whether real property or personal property), at less than an "adequate rent," where the property is used by the lessee in the derivation of gross income or exempt income.
-This ruling applies when the property is owned by any person, any 2 or more persons, or partnership and is leased:
+The Arrangement to which this Ruling applies is a "lease" of property (whether real property or personal property) at less than an "adequate rent," only if and to the extent the leased property is used by the lessee, in the derivation of assessable income or exempt income.

+This Ruling applies where any property, owned by any person or by two or more persons (whether jointly or in common) or by any partnership, is leased:

-- to a "relative" of any of those persons or of any member of the partnership; or
+- to a "relative" of any of those persons or of any member of the partnership, or

-- to a "related company"; or
+- to a "related company", or

 - by a company to any person.

-For the purposes of this Ruling the terms "lease", "adequate rent", and "related company" have the meanings attributed to them by section GD 10(4), and "relative" has the meaning attributed to it by section OB 1.
+For the purposes of this Ruling, the terms "lease", "adequate rent", and "related company" have the meanings attributed to them by section GD 10(4), and "relative" has the meaning attributed to it by section OB 1.